SalesforceSFDC/Apex-Integration-Services/Salesforce Connect/Readme.md

 # Salesforce Connect
+* Salesforce Connect maps data tables in external systems to external objects in your org.
 * [Rendering GitHub JSON Data in Salesforce](https://developer.salesforce.com/blogs/developer-relations/2015/08/rendering-github-json-data-salesforce.html)
 * Use Salesforce Connect (formerly called Lightning Connect) as a data proxy to pull OData or other data sources into Salesforce on demand.
 * No data is copied to the Salesforce database.